 This is normal for a woman who is in touch with her feelings and in love with a man.
 It's normal to feel like you are fighting for your life and that you are being ripped from someone very important to your existence.
 So don't judge yourself for your feelings, thoughts, and actions when a man pulls back.

 To get a handle on your feelings, you first have to give yourself permission to release them.
 You have to let yourself cry and scream as much as you need to.
 You have to have a space in your house where you go and just allow yourself to feel everything.
 For me, it's my bathtub.
 Know yours and go there!

-Once your negative fear-based feelings are out in the open, I ask that you informally meditate.
+Once your negative fear-based feelings are out in the open, informally meditate.
 Light candles, take a shower beforehand, and put on some soothing music.
 Take deep breaths and go inside yourself, taking inventory of your body.
-Try to stretch and loosen up tense areas and then once you feel like you body is responding to your attention and movements to ease it, I want you to concentrate on your heart.
-Imagine your heart glowing with a bright, powerful light.
+Try to stretch and loosen up tense areas and then once you feel like you body is responding to your attention and movements to ease it.

 In this email or letter you're going to mention those three things you love about him and three memories that correlate to those three things you know he loves about you.
 Remember, you'll also mention the following:

 - Tell him you respect his need for space and will honor it.

 - Mention your feelings about his request for space.

 - Tell him that you care enough about your relationship to wait for him as long as you can wait.

 - Tell him you will honor and respect any decision he makes.